felipegc/swg-example/README.md

     cp terraform.example.tfvars.json terraform.tfvars.json
     ```

-1. Run `terraform plan` and review the plan
+1. Run `terraform plan` and review the plan.

     ```bash
     terraform plan
     ```

-1. Run `terraform apply`
+1. Run `terraform apply`.

     ```bash
     terraform apply
     ```

-1. Run `terraform destroy` in order to delete all secure web gateway related resources
+1. Run `terraform destroy` in order to delete all secure web gateway related resources when you are good with your tests.

     ```bash
     terraform destroy